Who is an Electrical Site Incharge?

 Key Responsibilities:

-- Safety: Enforce safety protocols and conduct regular safety inspections.
+- Safety: Enforcing safety regulations and conducting safety inspections.

 Essential Skills:

-- Strong understanding of electrical codes and regulations (Indian Electricity Rules, etc.).
+- Strong knowledge of electrical systems and codes.

 - Excellent leadership and communication skills.